-My Sketchbook Story
+My Story

-I've always loved sketchbooks.
-Or at least the idea of them.
-When I was in my early 20s I lived in Cleveland with my now husband.
-He was going to the Cleveland Institute of Art and at one point I had a job there, but art school seemed foreign to me.
-At the art museum or the botanical gardens I would see students from CIA with their sketchbooks; I wanted to be like them.
-I scribbled in notebooks all the time, but my notebooks were lined and my scribbles were words.
-I loved art, but writing was my first language, art my second.
-I was 33 when I first started to imagine I could learn it.
-For a long, long time I felt like an outsider.
-I envied those artists their sketchbooks.
-I wanted to be able to create like they did, but I was resigned to a belief that I was not an artist.
+I've always loved art and making things.
+As a child I created constantly, but like many people, moved away from art-making as I grew up and decided I wasn't good at it.
+Creativity took other forms in my life.
+Writing.
+Crafting.
+Gardening.
+I was 33 when I first started to imagine I could learn how to paint and draw.
+For a long, long time after I started playing around with paint I felt like an outsider, like I wasn't a real artist.
+I wanted to be able to create like one, but I was resigned to a belief that I wasn't an artist.
 Thinking back on it makes me sad, but also angry.
 I spent so many years thinking I could never be an artist, imposing limitations on my creativity and on my life.